Upward-Spiral-Science/uhhh/docs/progress_report.md

 ???

 #### Testing Assumptions
-In out initial framing of the problem, we sought to show that synapse density was not uniform random:

-We wanted to test our revisised model that assumes our data is drawn from 2 distributions.
+In out initial framing of the problem, we sought to show that synapse density was not uniform random.
+This is clearly not the case, so we wanted to test our revisised model that assumes our data is drawn from 2 distributions.
 We used a non-parametric kernal density estimation to estimate the parameters of the distributions.

 #### Next Steps